Main Focus 1: Primitive Dogs

 Lhasa Apso

 Lhasas are the lap-dogs and pest-control dogs of Tibetan monasteries.
 They are similar to Shih Tzus in appearance, but not necessarily personality; they are mischievous and clown-like, though also aloof and dignified, quite mistrustful of strangers.
+They can be quite relaxed, and if properly socialized as puppies, can make excellent emotional support or therapy dogs.
+However, they are more inclined to serve as therapeutic companions for their family.

 -